 The Ballpark is the LSE US Centre’s media centre encompassing our podcast and explainer videos.

 This is your chance to go beyond the headlines and get the facts, figures, quotes, and context to form a more informed view on the United States.

-The Ballpark is produced with help from the LSE’S Annual Fund and the US Embassy in the UK.
+The Ballpark is produced with help from the LSE’S KEI Fund and the Phelan Family Foundation.
 Our theme tune is by Ranger and the “Re-Arrangers”, a Seattle based gypsy jazz band.